dates1967/simpleinvoices/si4win/ReadMe.txt

 ==Configuration:==

-	To configure options for Simple Invoices itself please visit [Install] (http://code.google.com/p/simpleinvoices/wiki/Install)
+	To configure options for Simple Invoices itself please visit [Install]  or  http://code.google.com/p/simpleinvoices/wiki/Install

 	To configure options specific to "Simple Invoices For Windows" (not Simple Invoices) open and edit Settings.ini in the "Simple Invoices For Windows" folder.
+	Here is an explanation of some options you will see in Settings.ini.

 	* GUI=1
 		* Setting this to 0 will not allow the user to choose the GUI option when starting Simple Invoices